amartya2002/nextra-template-tailwind-v2/README.md

 First, run `yarn install` to install the dependencies.

-Then, run `yarn next` to start the development server and visit localhost:3000.
+Then, run `yarn next` to start the development server and visit localhost : 3000.